-- 51. In support of this report a confidential Capital Appraisal is included as Appendix 1 compiled by lead consultants Charcoal Blue.
-Appendix 2 provides a confidential 10 year detailed business plan that estimates the SSDC Revenue Budget implication written by DCA consultants.
-A detailed appraisal of the Capital Proposals and Business Plan has been completed by SSDC's Capital Accountant (Appendix 3 confidential).
-The report assesses the impact if catering income streams identified in the business plan do not meet expectations.
-The report also details proposals for funding the capital development including options and impact on use of loans and capital grants.
-These are yet to be fully finalised as we are awaiting VAT advice from our VAT Consultants on the project.
-These will be finalised for the next report. - 52.
-Confidentiality, is important at this time, as the plans contain commercially sensitive information regarding the cost estimates for the project which will be subject to competitive procurement.
-Elements of the Appraisal related to the funding of the project and the anticipated revenue benefits are included in this part of the report for clarity of the estimated budgetary impact on SSDC. - 53.
-It is expected that following approval, a 12-month period would be required to appoint and procure project management specialists and contractors before building work would commence.
+- 48. Confidentiality, is important at this time, as the plans contain commercially sensitive information regarding the cost estimates for the project which will be subject to competitive procurement.
+Elements of the Appraisal relate to the funding of the project and the anticipated revenue benefits are included in this part of the report for clarity of the estimated budgetary impact on SSDC. - 49.
+It is expected that following approval, a 12-month period would be required to appoint and procure project management specialists and contractors before building work would actually commence.
 The Octagon Theatre would be closed for the build period that is likely to require 18-24months of works.
 During this period the majority of programmed events and activity can be staged at Westlands Entertainment Venue that is managed within the service.
-This will bring benefits to the development of Westlands Entertainment Venue and the management team will work to retain audiences, artists and provide performance opportunities for amateur and community groups. - 54.
+This will bring benefits to the development of Westlands Entertainment Venue and the management team will work to retain audiences, artists and provide performance opportunities for amateur and community groups. - 50.
 Consideration will be given to balance the long-term needs of both venues particularly over the busy Christmas season when The Octagon Theatre stages the popular annual pantomime and Westlands is busy with Christmas parties.
-A separate financial plan will be written for the closure period when it is determined the point at which The Octagon Theatre will need to close for works, which is not yet known precisely and dependant on approval of this proposal.

-- 55. The costs will vary greatly dependent on when the period of closure falls; for example, whether this means that The Octagon is closed for one or two festive periods.
+A separate financial plan will be written for the closure period when it is determined the point at which The Octagon Theatre will need to close for works, which is not yet known precisely and dependant on approval of this proposal. - 51.
+The revenue impact / costs will vary greatly dependent on when the period of closure falls; for example, whether this means that The Octagon is closed for one or two festive periods.
 We are confident that a worst case scenario (two Christmas closures) would require less than the current cost of service.
 A temporary staffing structure will be required to ensure we operate efficiently and retain key skills and knowledge to develop the project.
-This will be developed and implemented alongside the financial plan once the closure period has been established. - 56.
-The recommendation within this report is to agree to the proposals in principle so that officers can advance the preparatory work and seek to obtain full approval to proceed with a £23.01m capital budget provision for investment (excluding VAT) to refurbish and develop the facilities at The Octagon Theatre.
-This will require funding for up front capital costs being provided by SSDC, and includes a contingency element for unforeseen costs. - 57.
-A further report will be submitted to seek full approval of the business case including the financial implications regarding VAT and its recoverability and the potential impact on our partial exemption status, prior to commencing building works.
+This will be developed and implemented alongside the financial plan once the closure period has been established. - 52.
+The recommendation within this report is to agree to the proposals and proceed with a £23.01m capital budget provision for investment (excluding VAT which is recoverable in respect of the project) to refurbish and develop the facilities at The Octagon Theatre.
+This will require funding for up front capital costs being provided by SSDC, and includes a contingency element for unforeseen costs.